 For us, it all started when my husband bought a ton of brick.
 He literally bought about three tons.
 It was an odd assortment of leftovers, which he found from Craig’s List, that cost us $50.
-Since at the time we were building our cabin, he figured we would be able to use it for something.
+We used some of the brick to make a raised floor under our cabin’s wood stove.
+However, we had plenty leftover.

 The job required a little bit of labor in preparation and laying out of the bricks but the end result is a decorative look for very little cost.

 To prepare the ground, we had to dig down the topsoil to be at a level that was even with the door trim once the brick was laid.
+Once the topsoil was dug down, we had to frame the patio area.
+Since we already had retaining walls on each side of the patio, we only needed to border the front edge.
+We used a long treated 2×4 for this.
+You need to have a border for each side of the patio which you can either do with 2×4’s or bricks.
+If using bricks, just lay them out first at your borders.
 Next, the dirt had to be completely level.
 We had been soaking the ground for several weeks and it was fairly compact but we rented a vibrating compacter for $50 just to make sure it was completely compacted.
-This may not have been necessary for us but if you were working with fresh dirt it would be important.

 After leveling the area, we poured a layer of dry mortar mix over the dirt.
 We used about 15 bags at a cost of $3 per bag for an area of 160 square feet.
 A long 2×4 was dragged across the mortar mix to level it off before we began laying the bricks.